howerj/libforth/readme.md

 registers, modifying them arbitrary can cause undefined behavior to occur which will most likely cause the virtual machine to be terminated.

         NAME          LOCATION        DESCRIPTION
                       DECIMAL  HEX
                       0-1      0-1    Unused
                       2-5      2-5    Push integer word
         DIC           6        6      Dictionary pointer
         RSTK          7        7      Return stack pointer
         STATE         8        8      Interpreter state; compile or command mode BASE          9        9      Base conversion variable
         PWD           10       A      Pointer to last defined word SOURCE_ID     11       B      Input source selector (-1 = string input, 0 = file input)
         SIN           12       C      String input pointer
         SIDX          13       D      String input index  (index into SIN) SLEN          14       E      String input length (length of SIN) START_ADDR    15       F      Pointer to start of VM FIN           16       10     File input pointer
         FOUT          17       11     File output pointer
         STDIN         18       12     File pointer to stdin, if available STDOUT        19       13     File pointer to stdout, if available STDERR        20       14     File pointer to stderr, if available ARGC          21       15     Count of arguments passed to program, if available
         ARGV          22       16     An array of pointers to NUL terminated ASCII strings, if available, of ARGC
                                       length
 	DEBUG         23       17     Turn debugging on/off if enabled
-	INVALID     24       18     If non zero, this interpreter is invalid TOP         25       19     Stored version of top of stack INSTRUCTION 26       1A     Stored version of instruction pointer STACK_SIZE  27       1B     Size of the variable stack START_TIME  28       1C     Start time in milliseconds 29-31    1D-3F  Reserved / used for other purposes
+	INVALID       24       18     If non zero, this interpreter is invalid TOP           25       19     Stored version of top of stack INSTRUCTION   26       1A     Stored version of instruction pointer STACK_SIZE    27       1B     Size of the variable stack ERROR_HANDLER 28     1C     Action to take on error 29-31    1D-3F  Reserved / used for other purposes

 ### Dictionary